StrangeRanger/bash-style-guide/README.md

 #### Generals

-In general, the first letter of the first word of a comment, unless referencing a variable, should be capitalized.
+In general, the first letter of a comment, unless referencing a variable, should be capitalized.
+Comments should always end with a period.
 Allow for two spaces when appending comments to the end of a piece of code.
 Finally, don't change someone's comments for aesthetic reasons unless you are rewriting or updating them.

 ```bash
 var=$(echo "True")  # This prints "True"  (Two spaces between ')' and '#')